nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 17 or above installed.
-2. Download the latest version of `YMFC` from [INSERT RELEASE LINK HERE](https://github.com/AY2425S1-CS2113-W13-1/tp).
+2. Download the latest version of `YMFC` from [here](https://github.com/AY2425S1-CS2113-W13-1/tp/releases).
-3. Open a command terminal window.
+3. Open a command line terminal (`Terminal` on Linux and MacOS, `Command Prompt` on Windows).
 4. Navigate to the directory where YMFC.jar is saved at.
    - You can use the `cd` command to navigate to the proper directory.
-5. Type in `java -jar YMFC.jar` in the command terminal window to launch YMFC.
+5. Type in `java -jar YMFC.jar` in the command line terminal to launch YMFC.
+6. Use commands listed in the [Features](#features).
+7. Type `bye` to exit YMFC.

 ## Features

-### Usage
+### Auto-Save Databases
-* YMFC keeps 2 separate lists.
-Their contents are accessed and modified using seperate commands.
+* YMFC keeps 2 separate databases, stored locally in 2 text files.
-  * The cookbook list stores your Recipes.
+  * The cookbook database stores your Recipes, located at `[JAR File Location]/data/recipes.txt`.
-  * The inventory list stores your available Ingredients.
+  * The inventory database stores your available Ingredients, located at `[JAR File Location]/data/ingredients.txt`.
-* YMFC stores your data locally, in 2 .txt files
+* YMFC loads your recipes and ingredients from these 2 databases when launched
-  * Each .txt file stores each of your list (Recipes and Ingredients)
-  * The .txt save files are located at `[JAR File Location]/data/recipes.txt` and `[JAR File Location]/data/ingredients.txt`
+* If the databases don't yet exist, YMFC will create them automatically
 * Your recipes and ingredients are saved automatically every time they are added, edited or removed
-* You recipes and ingredients are automatically loaded in every time you launch YMFC

 ### Input Formatting Guide
 * If the command format is in uppercase letters, then it means it is to be substituted for the user's desired phrase